wrjodjana/obsidian-vault/noshbox.md

 feedback
 - latea:
-	- negative reviews after testing this product, interested in the coupons and discounts,
+	- negative reviews after testing this similar product (the leftover meals), interested in the coupons and discounts,
 	- need consumers to place themselves on the product but likely a partnership
 	- mentioned the happy hours on tuesday (bogo)
 	-